antoinethebuilder/elk/README.md

 ## PLEASE NOTE

-This project is a under development.
+This project is under development.
 Some things must be taken in considerations to guarantee the environment to be fully secure.

 More information about this will be documented soon.